 Going to acupuncture twice a month has really transformed by body.

-Not only has acupuncture calmed my stress response, but it truly has helped balance my hormones more than any other therapy I have tried.
+Not only has acupuncture calmed my stress response, but it truly has helped balance my hormones in amazing ways!

-Of course, going to acupuncture has been paired with eating nutritious foods for my body, proper movement, stress reduction … and the works.
+Of course, going to acupuncture has been paired with eating nutritious foods for my body, proper movement, blood sugar balance … and the works.